 Then Steroplast got in touch to tell me about Millie’s Trust, the charity they sponsor.
 The trust was created by the parents of Millie Thompson who tragically passed away in a choking incident at nursery in October 2012.
 It aims to make first aid training readily available for minimal costs and in as many places as possible.

 Steroplast makes a first aid kit for Millie’s Trust.
 The kit is BS8599-1 compliant, which means it’s definitely suitable as a small work place first aid kit, but it’s actually designed and created to be ideal for nurseries, pre-schools and individuals.
-As Millie’s Trust raises awareness in particular about paediatric first aid there are added extras included in the kit for paediatric use, and each kit comes with a choking & CPR guide for emergencies, and for dental emergencies there are services like Dental Expressions which really help in emergency cases that involve problems with teeth.
+As Millie’s Trust raises awareness in particular about paediatric first aid there are added extras included in the kit for paediatric use, and each kit comes with a choking & CPR guide for emergencies.
+But in case there’s an accident New Jersey Personal Injury Attorneys can help with serious injuries that contribute to financial losses and psychological traumas.

 The kit comes in a nice clear Millie’s Trust-branded case and contains: